Independent Contractor Agreement: A Comprehensive Guide

 Intellectual property and ownership

 Independent contractors often work with sensitive and sometimes even confidential information.
-Sharing this information may cause discomfort since have yet to establish trust, and the IC is not a full-time employee.
+Sharing this information can be risky since you have yet to establish trust with the IC.

-Include a confidentiality clause (a non-disclosure agreement) in your contractor agreement to mitigate risks.
+Include a confidentiality clause or non-disclosure agreement (NDA) in your contractor agreement to mitigate risks.
 Clarify what constitutes confidential information, including:

 - Patent rights